What is gaslighting?

-You may not realise immediately if someone is gaslighting you because by its nature, it is a slow method of undermining your confidence.
+You may not realise immediately if someone is gaslighting you because it is a slow method of undermining your confidence.
 The end goal of the gaslighter is to make you question yourself so much that you are totally dependent on them.

 Justine remembered how she once bought a bag of coal into the shed and then it suddenly was not there.
 Her partner denied that she had ever brought it in.
 “Why would he lie?” she thought.

-This pattern continued over the next years: she would be sure she heard something or had done something, and her partner would refute there being any sound or adamantly claim that she had not done what she thought she had.
-She began to fear that she was losing her mind and certainly felt that she was forgetful and ditsy and was grateful for the reliable lover who she thought could be trusted to set her straight.
+This pattern continued over the next years.
+Justine would be sure she heard something or had done something.
+Her partner would then refute there being any sound or deny she had done what she thought she had.
+She began to fear that she was losing her mind and and was grateful for her dependable partner.

 Gaslighting can happen without you realising